Skip to content

 An above the table angle of food offerings at Vinyl, including a prosciutto and arugula pizza, chickpea salad, and tacos.

-Named by Eater as one of the Best Food Cities to Travel to in 2024, Philadelphia should be at the top of every foodie’s travel list.
+Named by Food & Wine as one of the Top U.S. Cities for Food and Drink, Philadelphia belongs at the top of every food lover’s travel list.

 The city boasts a diverse array of eateries, ranging from those rooted in traditional family recipes to those offering unexpected food fusions.
 And restaurants are constantly popping up or popping champagne to celebrate their accolades.
 Be sure to add these award-winning or new restaurants in Philadelphia to your ultimate itinerary.